Jump to Heading

 3.1.1 Effects of Smoke:

-Smoke is a major cause of fire spread.
+Smoke is major cause of fire spread.

-The presence of smoke creates less visibility.
+Presence of smoke creates less visibility.

 Inhalation can cause severe injuries.